houda-ohm/ej2-aspnetmvc-docs/src/pivotview/pivot-table/css-customization.md

 ---
-title: "CSS Customization"
+title: "Style and Appearance"
 component: "Pivot Table"
 description: "CSS Customization allows user to hide axis for the pivot by overriding the styles."
 ---

-# CSS Customization
+# Style and Appearance

 ## Hiding Axis

 The visibility of row, column, value and filter axis in Field List and Grouping Bar can be changed using custom CSS setting.
 To do so, please refer the code sample below:

-{% aspTab template="pivot-table/css-customization/axis", sourceFiles="axis.cs" %}
+{% aspTab template="pivot-table/css-axis", sourceFiles="axis.cs" %}

 {% endaspTab %}